mdtauseefalam/Empirical_FM_DL_LLM/README.md

 ### The baseline results obtained for different deep learning baselines over different datasets are shared in the folder "DL_Baseline_Outputs".

+### The "Prompts" folder contains different prompts used for inferencing results from LLMs.

 ## DATASETS

 The detailed information about dataset is available at the following external link due to space constraints: